-Survey forms are issued by post and electronically and returned forms are then scrutinised for any discrepancies prior to scanning.
-Returned survey forms are scanned and verified.
-The scanned data and the data from electronic returns are transferred to the CSO's Data Management System (DMS), where it can be viewed and amended as required.
-SAS programs are used for the transfers and management of the survey.
-Postal reminders, emails, telephone calls are used to seek the return of forms from non-respondents.
+Survey forms are returned electronically and are transferred to the CSO's Data Management System (DMS) where it can be viewed and amended ad required.
+SAS programs are used for the transfer and management of the survey.
+Postal reminders, emails, telephone calls are used to seek the return of forms from non respondents.